 - 3D context – Advanced animations, games, etc.

-But it is under experimentation, not yet standardised.
+But it is under experimentation, not yet standardized.

-In this article I will be talking only about the 2D context of canvas.
+In this article, I will be talking only about the 2D context of the canvas.

 - Rich UI components, e.g. – zebkit